 - >90% of graduating students would choose the SCCP again for their pharmacy education.
-In 2013 it was 93%. - 81% of our P1 P3 students are satisfied with the SCCP Doctor of Pharmacy (decline of 5% from previous year).
+In 2015 it was 93.5% on the USC campus and 66.7% on the MUSC campus.
+In 2015, 86.3% of top 10 graduating students would choose their school again. - >90% of graduating students would agree that the learning experience with other profession students helped me gain a better understanding of how to be part of a multidisciplinary team to improve patient outcomes.
+In 2015, 97.8% of USC students agreed with this statement - 85.4% of our P1 P3 students are satisfied with the SCCP Doctor of Pharmacy (increase of 3.5% from previous year).
 We continue to promote a career advisement process and expanded opportunities through the Kennedy Center.
-Also, we revised the curriculum, upgraded classrooms, and expanded international opportunities. - At least two faculty members serve in leadership roles in state or national organizations.
-In 2013, 4 faculty members served in state and national elected offices. - Improve faculty satisfaction with classroom technology to ≥ 70%.
-72% of the faculty were satisfied with our classroom technology.
-This is a significant improvement over prior years.
-We also implemented online examinations in Fall 2013. - Improve student satisfaction with classroom technology to ≥ 70%.
-For the questions, "The classroom technology allowed me to respond to instructor questions and ask questions as needed" and "The quality of the classroom technology (e.g. quality of transmission) met my needs for a learning environment" the percent that agreed or strongly agreed were 74% and 57%, respectively.
-One important technology issue is the lack of individual microphones in CLS 215 on the USC campus.
-This classroom still needs to be updated. - 95% of students agree their interprofessional training within SCCP has been valuable, in 2013.
+Also, we revised the curriculum and expanded international opportunities. - At least two faculty members serve in leadership roles in state or national organizations.
+In 2014, 4 faculty members served in state and national elected offices.

+- Improve faculty satisfaction with classroom technology to ≥ 70%.
+57.5% of the faculty were satisfied with our classroom technology.
+This is a significant decline over the previous year and the lowest since 2010.
+This is most likely due to older equipment, with more failures and disruption to distance transmissions, due to outdated facilities and technology. - Improve student satisfaction with classroom technology to ≥ 70%.
+For the questions, "The classroom technology allowed me to respond to instructor questions and ask questions as needed" and "The quality of the classroom technology (e.g. quality of transmission) met my needs for a learning environment" the percent that agreed or strongly agreed were 74% and 72%, respectively.
+One important technology issue is the outdated technology and design of CLS 215 on the USC campus.
+CLS215 has been sited as a substandard classroom by our accrediting agency, ACPE.
+The classroom on the USC campus was renovated and available for use Jan 1st, 2016. - 95% of students agree their interprofessional training within SCCP has been valuable, in 2015.
 IPE offerings have been enhanced on both campuses.